LoyumM/Python/README.md

-# Python
+#For studying

-Notes and scripts for studying
+Includes all the notes and scripts I made to get better at it